 TURKMENISTAN: Seven conscientious objectors sentenced in 2016

-Courts sentenced five Jehovah's Witness conscientious objectors in 2016 to two-year suspended prison terms for refusing compulsory military service on grounds of conscience.
-A sixth received an 18-month suspended sentence and a seventh a one-year corrective labour sentence.
+Courts sentenced four Jehovah's Witness conscientious objectors in 2016 to two-year suspended prison terms for refusing compulsory military service on grounds of conscience.
+A fifth received a two-year corrective labour sentence, a sixth an 18-month suspended sentence and a seventh a one-year corrective labour sentence.
 Turkmenistan ignored OSCE calls for the new Constitution to recognise conscientious objection.Seven conscientious objectors – all of them Jehovah's Witnesses – are now known to have been convicted and sentenced in Turkmenistan so far in 2016 to punish them for refusing to perform compulsory military service on religious grounds.
-Five received two-year suspended sentences and the sixth an 18-month suspended sentence.
+Four received two-year suspended sentences, the fifth a two-year corrective labour sentence and the sixth an 18-month suspended sentence.
 The seventh received a one-year corrective labour sentence, where he lives at home under restrictions and a fifth of his wages are seized.

 All seven young men were sentenced under Criminal Code Article 219, Part 1.
 This punishes refusal to serve in the armed forces in peacetime with a maximum penalty of two years' imprisonment or two years' corrective labour.